 Finding a qualified EV dealer.

-Our partners at Plug in America have developed a list of qualified EV dealers in the San Diego region.
+Our partners at Plug in America have developed a search tool to help you find the most qualified EV dealers in the San Diego region.
 These expert advisors are ready to put you behind the wheel of a plug-in car equipped with your preferred accessories at a prearranged price few can match – making it easy to make the switch to a better, safer, and cleaner driving alternative.